microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/crosstenantaccesspolicytenantrestrictions.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Defines how to target your cross-tenant access policy tenant restrictions settings.
+Defines how to target your tenant restrictions settings.
+Tenant restrictions give you control over the external organizations that your users can access from your network or devices when they use external identities.
 Settings can be targeted to specific users, groups, or applications.
-You can also use keywords to target specific groups or applications.

 Inherits from [crossTenantAccessPolicyB2BSettings](../resources/crosstenantaccesspolicyb2bsetting.md).